raphaelhoffmann/tutorials/TUTORIAL1.md

   weight: "?(locations.feature)"
 }
 ```

+We leave it as an excercise to expand the set of features and add additional rules
+for distant supervision.

 To run this enhanced entity linker, set the pipeline to `all_features` in [application.conf](application.conf),
 then run `./run.sh` and inspect the outputs as described in the previous section.